 Sheraton Kaanapali Maui Nui Luau

-COVID-19 UPDATE: The Sheraton Luau is operating Monday, Wednesday, and Friday evenings and this luau continues to move toward completely normal operations coming out of the period of strict social distancing.
+COVID-19 UPDATE: The Sheraton Luau is operating Monday, Wednesday, and Friday evenings.
 They have returned to serving food using a traditional Hawaiian buffet with enhanced social distancing and precautions during dinner service.
 Tables seat up to 10 guests, and smaller parties share a table with others.